 So, we are potentially saving our resources for future generations every time we diligently drop off our waste glass in recycling bins.

-The glass production process produces a minimum of 86 million tons of carbon dioxide annually.
+Glass production produces at least 86 million tons of carbon dioxide annually.
 Much of the CO2 is from the procedure of heating the resources to produce glass.
 We can reduce CO2 and other greenhouse gas emissions by recycling glass.

 Glass recycling helps us reduce the quantity of glass waste we send to landfills.
 Glass bottles don't decompose quickly and share many of the environmental impacts of plastic bottles.
 It takes over a million years for a glass bottle to decompose.